Saketharaman

 Saketharaman (born 24 November 1982) is one of the top performing musicians of Carnatic music in India.
 He is a prime disciple of Padmabushan Shri Lalgudi Jayaraman.
 He started learning carnatic vocal from Late Srirangam Krishnamurthy Rao at the age of 4.
 Subsequently, he learnt under Late Smt.
 Savitri Satyamurthy.
 He has learnt several Padams and Javalis from Smt Geetha Raja.
 He currently learns rare kirthanas of Trinity and other yesteryear composers from Vid Shri Nagai Muralidharan.
 He also learns voice culture and Hindustani music from Sangeetha Kalanidhi Shri TV Gopalakrishnan.

 Composer

 Saketharaman has composed more than 100 Pallavis, which are featured regularly in his concerts.
 These have been composed in rare Thalas.
 Several thematic pallavis such as "SaptaSwara SaptaRaga SaptaThala", "Ashta Gowlai", "Swarakshara", "Ranjani mala", "Pancha Ranga Kshetra", "Tamil Isai", "Mysuru City" have been composed by Saketharaman.

 Tunesmith

 Saketharaman also dons the hat of a tunesmith.
-He has tuned several Mira Bhajans, Purandharadasar Devarnamas, compositions of Annamacharyar, Kanakadasar, Sadhasiva Brahmendral and Subramania Bharathiar.
+He has tuned several Mira Bhajans, Purandaradasa Devaranamas, compositions of Annamacharyar, Kanakadasa, Sadhasiva Brahmendral and Subramania Bharathiar.
 He presented a full-fledged 2.5 hour concert of Shri Adhi Shankaracharyar's works that were set to tune by him in Bengaluru Gayana Samaj.
 He has also presented an exclusive concert on "vada naadu Divya Desams" of Alwar pasurams, set to tune by him.